James Bradley (American author): Books

 In 2003, Bradley published Flyboys: A True Story of Courage.
-That book tells the story of an air raid that took place during the Battle of Iwo Jima, some 150 miles away, when United States warplanes bombed the small communications outpost on Chichi Jima.
+The book tells the story of an air raid which took place during the Battle of Iwo Jima, some 150 miles away, when United States warplanes bombed the small communications outpost on Chichi Jima.
 While Iwo Jima had Japanese forces numbering 22,000, Chichi Jima's forces numbered 25,000.
 Nine American crewmen survived after being shot down in the raid.
 One was picked up by the American submarine USS Finback.
-That was Lieutenant George H. W. Bush, who later went on to become the 41st President of the United States.
-The other eight were captured as POWs by the Japanese and were executed and eaten, a fact that remained hidden until much later.
+That was Lieutenant George H. W. Bush, who later became the 41st President of the United States.
+The other eight were captured as POWs by the Japanese and were executed and eaten, a fact which remained hidden until much later.
 Like Flags of Our Fathers, Flyboys: A True Story of Courage also topped the New York Times Bestseller list when it came out.

 In 2009, he published his third New York Times best selling book, The Imperial Cruise.
-It concerns the 1905 diplomatic mission led by then-Secretary of War William Howard Taft and Alice Roosevelt, as well as the larger implications of President Theodore Roosevelt's foreign policy, particularly with regard to Japan.
+It concerns the 1905 diplomatic mission led by Secretary of War William Howard Taft and Alice Roosevelt, as well as the larger implications of President Theodore Roosevelt's foreign policy, particularly with regard to Japan.
 The New York Times published a complimentary review, writing that "The Imperial Cruise is startling enough to reshape conventional wisdom about Roosevelt's presidency."
 The book exposes the blatantly racist and exploitative policy of the United States in its attempt to extend its influence into the Pacific rim, acquiring Hawaii by conquest and the Philippines by purchase from the Spanish after ostensibly having entered the conflict to aid the Filipino freedom fighters.
 The American occupation was marked by torture and repression of the very people they had come to help.

-The China Mirage: The Hidden History of American Disaster in Asia is James' fourth book, detailing America's involvement in China since the early 19th Century during the heights of opium trade, through the conclusion of the Second World War and Mao Zedong's rise to power.
-The premise of the book is how the United States failed to understand Asian cultures that led to poor decision-making by policy makers in the US State Department as well as by both President Theodore Roosevelt and Franklin Roosevelt.
-Ultimately, Bradley makes the suggestion that the War in the Pacific, the Korean War and the Vietnam War would have been avoided had President Franklin Roosevelt not been unduly influenced by the China Lobby that supported Chiang Kai-shek.
+The China Mirage: The Hidden History of American Disaster in Asia is James' fourth book, detailing America's involvement in China since the early 19th Century during the heights of opium trade, through the conclusion of World War II and Mao Zedong's rise to power.
+The premise of the book is how the U.S. failed to understand Asian cultures which led to poor decision-making by policy makers in the U.S. State Department as well as by both President Theodore Roosevelt and Franklin Roosevelt.
+Ultimately, Bradley makes the suggestion that the War in the Pacific, the Korean War, and the Vietnam War would have been avoided had President Franklin Roosevelt not been unduly influenced by the China Lobby which supported Chiang Kai-shek.

-Portrayal in film

-James Bradley's father, John Bradley, is featured incorrectly as a flag raiser of the second flag in the 2006 Clint Eastwood movie Flags of Our Fathers, which was made a decade before new evidence showed he was not one of them.
-The movie is based on James Bradley's book of the same title.